This page will provide an overview of Access Controls, covering the following topics:

 Resolution – The spatial uncertainty of a record based on the grid reference or coordinate uncertainty in meters, see Grid and coordinate based records on the NBN Atlas for further guidance.

 Public resolution – The coordinate uncertainty or grid square size that the record is viewable at on the NBN Atlas.
-For Access Controlled datasets this will be 1, 2, 5 or 10km grids.
+For set public resolution datasets this will be 1, 2, 5 or 10km grids.

 Supplied resolution – The coordinate uncertainty or grid square size as supplied by the data partner in the original datafile.